MaterializeInc/materialize/doc/user/content/sql/create-source/_index.md

 Support for the more ergonomic `FORMAT JSON` is in progress {{% gh 7186 %}}!
 {{</ note >}}

 Materialize cannot decode JSON directly from an external data source.
-Instead, you must create a source that reads the data as [raw bytes](#bytes), and then handle the conversion to [`jsonb`](/sql/types/jsonb) using view.
-We also recommend parsing that `jsonb` into primitive types using a materialized view so that subsequent queries optimize performance and avoid redundant parsing.
+Instead, you must create a source that reads the data as [raw bytes](#bytes), and handle the conversion to primitive types using [`jsonb`](/sql/types/jsonb) as an intermediate representation.

 ```sql
 -- create raw byte array source